arthurdent75/SimpleScheduler/README.md

 ### Dark theme
 If you prefer a dark theme, you can activate it in the addon configuration by checking the option **dark_theme**

+### Failure notification
+If a schedule was not able to execute the action, it can send you a notification, using one of the notifier available in your setup.
+You can activate it in the addon configuration by selecting a notifier from the **notify on error** dropdown, otherwise you must select the entry "*disabled*".
+Choose the native notifier "*persistent_notification*" to receive the  message in frontend.
+This addon does not allow the addition or configuration of a notifier.
+This operation must be performed in Home Assistant.
+More info here: https://www.home-assistant.io/integrations/notify/

 ### Translation
 The default text language is English.
 They are very few words.